 From time to time, excess cash held at the subsidiary level is transferred to the Company via cash dividends declared by the subsidiary.
 Because we own less than 100% of the common stock of certain subsidiaries, such subsidiary dividends can result in payments to outside shareholders of those subsidiaries.
-During the year ended December 31, 2011, two subsidiaries paid a total of \$2,000,000 in cash dividends, of which \$1,310,000 was paid to the Company and \$690,000 was paid to outside shareholders (i.e., paid to certain subsidiaries paid a total of \$5,457,000 in cash dividends, of which \$4,905,000 was paid to the Company and \$552,000 was paid to outside shareholders are accounted for as a reduction in noncontrolling interest.
+During the year ended December 31, 2011, two subsidiaries paid a total of \$2,000,000 in cash dividends, of which \$1,310,000 was paid to the Company and \$690,000 was paid to outside shareholders (i.e., paid to certain subsidiary employees who own common stock in the subsidiary).
+During the year ended December 31, 2010, three subsidiaries paid a total of \$5,457,000 in cash dividends, of which \$4,905,000 was paid to the Company and \$552,000 was paid to outside shareholders.
+Dividends paid to outside shareholders are accounted for as a reduction in noncontrolling interest.